He Popped the Question, Then Dropped Her Engagement Ring in a River

 "I used to refuse rewards," he says.
 "Then I realized people want to show their gratitude, and it's kind of a slap in the face to refuse what they offer.
 Plus, I bring four detectors and 40 years of experience, so I don't mind a little compensation.
 But I leave the amount up to them.
 I guess I'm not a good businessperson."
 He won't reveal the amount of his largest reward.

 Although he lives by the beach, Ross is also equipped to search in the snow.
 Once, a woman called him and said she thought she'd lost her ring while having a snowball fight with her daughter in the mountains outside of LA.
 She sent him a link to a pin in a Google map and texted him pictures of the general area.
 Ross drove there by himself to search.
-Remarkably, he found the ring in just 45 minutes — which was lucky, because he had forgotten to bring cold-weather gloves.
+Remarkably, he found the ring in just 45 minutes -- which was luck, because he had forgoteen to bring cold-weather gloves.

 "This is one of the most exciting things I've ever done," Ross says.
 "There's a lot I could do in my retirement, but helping people is really fun."